Balu-Varanasi/docs/docs/llmstack/saml-authentication.md

 - **Signing Algorithm**: Opt for SHA-256, given its enhanced security properties over SHA-1.
 This is especially important for applications that handle sensitive information or operate in environments where security is a primary concern.

+After configuring the certificate, download the `Certificate (Base64)` and save it.
+This will be used as the `SAML_APP_CERTIFICATE` environment variable later.

 #### References:
 1. [SAML authentication with Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/architecture/auth-saml)